-Many WIN volunteers also provide temporary foster homes for the needy Wheatens.
+Many WIN volunteers also provide temporary foster homes for the rescue Wheatens.
 During this foster period, the Wheaten will typically have been checked by a veterinarian, treated for any infirmities, spayed/neutered, and evaluated for temperament.
 The evaluation process in the foster home may take only two weeks or could last a few months.
 The nature of the rescue situation will generally determine the length of time it takes to place a Wheaten Terrier in his or her new home.

-If you own a wheaten terrier in need of a new home, please read through and complete the required Transfer Agreement and Behavioral Observation Form.
-Then send us an email at email@example.com so we can determine how we can best assist you and your wheaten.
+If you own a Wheaten Terrier in need of a new home, please read through and complete the required Transfer Agreement and Behavioral Observation Form.
+Then send us an email at email@example.com so we can determine how we can best assist you and your Wheaten.
 You can expect to hear from someone from our organization quickly.